 Molasses is an ingredient that people add to graham crackers.

 While some folks think that molasses has a slower reaction on blood sugar, it is made from sugar cane and thus, I will use a substitute for.
 One substitute of sugar cane molasses is carob molasses.
 Carob molasses is sugar free and can be easily found online.
 Yacon syrup is another option.
 If you are simply looking for a sugar alternative that may or may not have the calories, you have other options such as agave, honey or even molasses itself.

 I am also using graham flour to the recipe.
 Because graham flour is not the most prevalent, whole wheat flour can be used as well.
 The substitutes that you use will have an affect on how close to the real thing you graham crackers will taste.

-Brown sugar is also used in this recipe.
+Brown sugar is normally used in a graham cracker recipe.

 I often use coconut palm sugar in place of brown sugar.
 You can read more about coconut palm sugar here.
 There are also other brown sugar substitutes such as one from Swerve.
 You can find brown sugar alternatives on Amazon.

 How to make homemade Sugar Free Graham Crackers

 - Graham Flour- 2 cups (see post for alternatives).